TuringGpt/Dashboard_Clone/envs/incident/tools/interface_5/policy.md

 - Confirm metric type exists in allowed enumeration

 Steps:
-- Request metric type and calculated value in minutes
+- Collect metric type and calculated value in minutes
 - Retrieve incident timestamps to calculate duration metrics
 - Set target minutes if specified by user
-- Create metrics record linked to incident with current timestamp
+- Create metrics record linked to incident with the timestamp "2025-10-01T00:00:00"
 - Return metric identifier and calculated values

 ### Generating Incident Reports